r0mka/coding-challenges/colt-steele/17-graphs/graph.md

 | Remove Edge   | O(abs(E))          | O(1)              |
 | Query         | O(abs(V) + abs(E)) | O(1)              |
 | Storage       | O(abs(V) + abs(E)) | O(abs(V^2))       |

+## Adding an Edge

+- This function should accept two vertices, we can call them vertex1 and vertex2
+- The function should find in the adjacency list the key of vertex1 and push vertex2 to the array

+## Removing an Edge

+- This function should accept two vertices, we'll call them vertex1 and vertex2
+- The function should reassign the key of vertex1 to be an array that does not contain vertex2
+- The function should reassign the key of vertex2 to be an array that does not contain vertex1